 This is one of those stories where a bungling ordinary person finds themselves caught up in fantastic things.
 These types don’t often have proactive plans — their plan is to avoid whatever’s happening to them.
 In that case, the plans of their opponents are well-thought-out and successful.

 The plan of the cats is to shower her with gifts of the sort they themselves would like to receive in return for the gift of life.

-There are battles all the way through this story, starting with the minor embarrassment of being caught sneaking into Japanese Literature class late, then the humiliation of falling over a stick in front of her love interest.
+There are big struggles all the way through this story, starting with the minor embarrassment of being caught sneaking into Japanese Literature class late, then the humiliation of falling over a stick in front of her love interest.

-The jester scene at the banquet is one of the first big battles, where we learn what’s at stake — this guy really is a Caligula type with complete disregard for life.
+The jester scene at the banquet is one of the first big big struggles, where we learn what’s at stake — this guy really is a Caligula type with complete disregard for life.